ihatemodels/grammatical-snake/README.md

 # bg-en-spellcheck

-The script is scraping the web at the moment.
-So far supported languages are Bulgarian, and English. Тhe priority over the browser dictionaries is the speed and simplicity of how information is presenting.
+Simple terminal dictionary and spellcheck script.
+So far supported languages are Bulgarian, and English. Тhe priority over the browser dictionaries is the speed and simplicity of presenting.
 The goal of the project is to add more functionality like grammar rules, local database, sentence-translate, write style analysе, more languages support and many more.

 ## Features